WHERE THE WOLF by Sally Rosen Kindred

 About the Author, Sally Rosen Kindred

-Sally Rosen Kindred is the author of Where the Wolf, a winner of the Diode Editions Book Prize, forthcoming in 2021, Book of Asters (Mayapple Press, 2014) and No Eden (Mayapple Press, 2011).
-Her chapbooks are Says the Forest to the Girl (Porkbelly Press, 2018), and Darling Hands, Darling Tongue (Hyacinth Girl Press, 2013).
-She has received two Individual Artist Awards in Poetry from the Maryland State Arts Council, and her poems have appeared in The Gettysburg Review, Shenandoah, and Kenyon Review Online.
-She teaches writing online for the Johns Hopkins Center for Talented Youth.
+Sally Rosen Kindred is the author of two previous collections, Book of Asters and No Eden, and three chapbooks.
+She has received two awards for poetry from the Maryland State Arts Council, and her poems have appeared in numerous journals, including The Gettysburg Review, Shenandoah, and Kenyon Review Online.
+She teaches creative writing for Johns Hopkins CTY and for The Poetry Barn.

 Select Poetry from Where the Wolf